fvalle1/class-slda/README.md

 (C) Copyright 2009, Chong Wang, David Blei and Li Fei-Fei.
 Written by Chong Wang, chongw@cs.princeton.edu, part of code is from [lda-c](https://github.com/Blei-Lab/lda-c).

+Modified by (C) Copyright 2022, Filippo Valle under the terms of GPL v3

 This is a C++ implementation of supervised latent Dirichlet allocation (sLDA) for classification.
 Note that the code here is slightly different from what was described in [2] in order to speed up.
 Note that this is only the sLDA.
 The annotation part is not yet posted.

 ## Sample data